-How Elisabeth Fritzl Land in the Basement
+How Elisabeth Fritzl Landed in the Basement?

 In the year 1984, Josef Fritzl called Elisabeth to assist him in refitting a door in the basement of their home in Austria.
 Elisabeth unaware of his intentions and how life will turn after this event went down the stairs to help her father.
 When she was about to leave the place, she was held over by a small cloth piece soaked in ether over her mouth and nose.

 Elisabeth had no clue whatsoever that she was indeed helping her own father’s plan to lock her up as a sex slave.
-Josef Fritzl was planning to build an underground prison cell for years and receiving official permission from the municipal authorities as well much earlier in the late 1970s.
+Josef Fritzl was planning to build an underground prison cell for years and received official permission from the municipal authorities as well much earlier in the late 1970s.

 It was pretty normal in those days of the cold war to build nuclear bunkers in the basement of the house so getting permission was not difficult for Josef.

 In fact, Josef was provided a grant of 2000 pounds by the local council towards the building costs.
-There were series of doors that needs to be opened before reaching the cellar where he planned to keep Elisabeth captive.
+There were a series of doors that needs to be opened before reaching the cellar where he planned to keep Elisabeth captive.

 24 Years of Life in the Basement